register-dynamics/register-dynamics.co.uk/technical-and-data-strategy.md

   - body: ''
     icon: ''
     heading: ''
+- template: call-to-action
+  link_type: internal
+  intro: 'Ready to talk and explore how we can help you with your technical and data
+    strategy? '
+  button: Get in touch
+  link: ''
 - template: heading
   level: 2
   text: Data management insights
-- template: call-to-action
-  link_type: internal
-  intro: Ready to talk to one of our data management experts to discuss your specific
-    needs?
-  button: Contact us now
-  link: ''
 - template: heading
   level: 2
   text: Related services